ErpNetDocs/tech/advanced/calculated-attributes/examples/get-current-availability-of-product.md

 ```
 10: SUM	EXP:20 ATTRIB:QuantityBaseValue
-20: FILTER EXP:30 EXP:70
-30: SELECT REPO:Logistics.Inventory.CurrentBalances EXP:40
+20: SELECT REPO:Logistics.Inventory.CurrentBalances EXP:30
-40: WHERE EXP:50
+30: WHERE EXP:50 EXP:80
-50: EQUAL ATTRIB:ProductId  EXP:60
+50: EQUAL ATTRIB:EnterpriseCompanyId EXP:60
-60: GETOBJVALUE INPUT:10 ATTRIB:ProductId
+60: GETOBJVALUE INPUT:10 EXP:70
-70: AND EXP:100 EXP:80
+70: GETOBJVALUE	REF:Document ATTRIB:EnterpriseCompanyId
-80: AND EXP:130 EXP:90
+80: AND	EXP:120	EXP:90
-90: AND EXP:150 EXP:170
+90: AND	EXP:140	EXP:100
+100: AND EXP:160 EXP:110
+110: AND EXP:180 EXP:200
+120: EQUAL ATTRIB:ProductId EXP:130
+130: GETOBJVALUE INPUT:10 ATTRIB:ProductId
-100: EQUAL ATTRIB:StoreId EXP:110
+140: EQUAL ATTRIB:StoreId EXP:150
-110: CAST EXP:120 CONST:System.Guid
-120: GETOBJVALUE INPUT:10 ATTRIB:StoreId
+150: GETOBJVALUE INPUT:10 ATTRIB:StoreId
-130: EQUAL ATTRIB:StoreBinId EXP:140
+160: EQUAL ATTRIB:StoreBinId EXP:170
-140: GETOBJVALUE INPUT:10 ATTRIB:StoreBinId
+170: GETOBJVALUE INPUT:10 ATTRIB:StoreBinId
-150: EQUAL ATTRIB:LotId EXP:160
+180: EQUAL ATTRIB:LotId EXP:190
-160: GETOBJVALUE INPUT:10 ATTRIB:LotId
+190: GETOBJVALUE INPUT:10 ATTRIB:LotId
-170: EQUAL ATTRIB:SerialNumberId EXP:180
+200: EQUAL ATTRIB:SerialNumberId EXP:210
-180: GETOBJVALUE INPUT:10 ATTRIB:SerialNumberId
+210: GETOBJVALUE INPUT:10 ATTRIB:SerialNumberId
 ```

 **Explanation:**

 - 10: Sum _Quantity Base_ from the filtered list returned by EXP:20
-- 20: Filter the list from EXP:30 by the clauses of EXP:70
-- 30: Select repository **Logistics.Inventory.CurrentBalances** and filter by the clauses in EXP:40
+- 20: Select repository **Logistics.Inventory.CurrentBalances** and filter by the clauses in EXP:30
-- 40: Filter the list above by the records WHERE, in which the clauses in EXP:50 are True
+- 30: Filter the list above by the records WHERE, in which the clauses in EXP:50 and EXP:80 are True
-- 50: Check whether **ATTRIB:ProductId** is equal to EXP:60
+- 50: Check whether **ATTRIB:EnterpriseCompanyId** is equal to EXP:60
-- 60: Get **ATTRIB:ProductId** from the repository of EXP:10
+- 60: Get value from the repository of EXP:10 and reference EXP:70
-- 70: EXP:100 and EXP:80
+- 70: Get **ATTRIB:EnterpriseCompanyId**  from the referenced document
-- 80: EXP:130 and EXP:90
+- 80: EXP:120 EXP:90
-- 90: EXP:150 and EXP:170
+- 90: EXP:140 EXP:100
+- 100: EXP:160 EXP:110
+- 110: EXP:180 EXP:200
+- 120: Check whether **ATTRIB:ProductId** is EQUAL to EXP:130
+- 130: Get **ATTRIB:ProductId** from the repository of EXP:10
-- 100: Check whether **ATTRIB:StoreId** is EQUAL to EXP:110
+- 140: Check whether **ATTRIB:StoreId** is EQUAL to EXP:150
-- 110: CAST EXP:120 тo **System.Guid**
-- 120: Get **ATTRIB:StoreId** from the repository of EXP:10
+- 150: Get **ATTRIB:StoreId** from the repository of EXP:10
-- 130: Check whether **ATTRIB:StoreBinId** is EQUAL to EXP:140
+- 160: Check whether **ATTRIB:StoreBinId** is EQUAL to EXP:170
-- 140: Get **ATTRIB:StoreBinId** from the repository of EXP:10
+- 170: Get **ATTRIB:StoreBinId** from the repository of EXP:10
-- 150: Check whether **ATTRIB:LotId** is EQUAL to EXP:160
+- 180: Check whether **ATTRIB:LotId** is EQUAL to EXP:190
-- 160: Get **ATTRIB:LotId** from the repository of EXP:10
+- 190: Get **ATTRIB:LotId** from the repository of EXP:10
-- 170: Check whether **ATTRIB:SerialNumberId** is EQUAL to EXP:180
+- 200: Check whether **ATTRIB:SerialNumberId** is EQUAL to EXP:210
-- 180: Get **ATTRIB:SerialNumberId** from the repository of EXP:10
+- 210: Get **ATTRIB:SerialNumberId** from the repository of EXP:10